FREQUENTLY ASKED QUESTIONS ABOUT FREE AND REDUCED PRICE MEALS or THE SPECIAL MILK PROGRAM (SMP)

-- All children in households receiving benefits from SNAP or TANF are eligible for free meals.
+- All children in households receiving benefits from the Supplemental Nutrition Assistance Program (SNAP) (formerly the Food Stamp Program) or Temporary Assistance for Needy Families (TANF) (cash assistance) are eligible for free meals.

 - Children participating in their school’s Head Start program are eligible for free meals.